Safety investigation of COVID-19 in Cargill slaughterhouse didn't include worker representation, review finds | CBC News

 "We cannot comment further given that OHS is currently conducting its ongoing investigation," South said.

-Graham White, a spokesperson for Cargill, said the company would review the findings in the coming days.

-"The company will conduct a complete analysis of the findings before providing an informed, public response on the investigation and any conclusions," White said in an email to CBC News.

-Previously, the company said it has implemented measures to keep employees safe, including installing protective barriers on the production floor to allow for more spacing between employees and introducing face shields where that wasn't possible.
+Previously, Cargill said it had implemented measures to keep employees safe, including installing protective barriers on the production floor to allow for more spacing between employees and introducing face shields where that wasn't possible.

 Employment lawyer Andrew Monkhouse said it's likely Cargill will comply with the order, as being found in violation of it could result in further sanctions.